OmarElSiwy/mEEting/README.md

 1. Setup Dockerfile Environment:

 Created a Dockerfile to establish a standardized development environment for cross-collaboration.
-Developed an executable (Expotest.sh) to streamline code execution within the virtual desktop.
+Developed an executable (<span style="font-style: italic;">Expotest.sh</span>) to streamline code execution within the virtual desktop.
-✅ Completed.
+✅

 2. Backend Environment Setup:

 Configured the backend environment to handle Posting, Getting, and Querying of information.
 Utilized a custom database setup for enhanced security compared to external APIs.
-✅ Completed.
+✅

 3. User Authentication:

 Implemented a robust login and registration system with verification specific to University of Waterloo Electrical Engineering students.
-✅ Completed.
+✅

 4. Frontend Dependencies:

 Installed all required dependencies for the frontend project to ensure smooth development.
-✅ Completed.
+✅

 5. Native Module Integration:

 Integrated the external backend code with the frontend using native modules.
 Developed Swift and Java interface code to facilitate communication with the GO code, enabling seamless interaction with TypeScript.
-✅ Completed.
+✅

 6. Frontend Design: